Al Ghesquiere: Later years

-Ghesquiere was selected by the Philadelphia Eagles with the 26th pick in the 1941 NFL Draft, but he turned down an offer of $1,200 per year and chose not to play professional football.
+Ghesquiere was selected by the Philadelphia Eagles in the fourth round with the 26th pick in the 1941 NFL draft, but he turned down an offer of $1,200 per year and chose not to play professional football.
 Instead, Ghesquiere worked for more than 40 years for Uniroyal Tire Company.
 In 1981, he was inducted into the Detroit Titans Hall of Fame.
 He died in October 2012 in Grosse Pointe, Michigan, at age 93.